top of page

 For fans of new writing and fringe theatre, Flyology will premiere at the Union Theatre on 5 May.
 Described as part sci-fi, part feminist riot, the show is exactly the kind of experimental new musical that smaller venues do best — and one to keep firmly on your radar.

-In news that has split opinion, The Traitors has announced plans to become a theatre production in 2027.
+The Traitors has announced plans to become a theatre production in 2027.
 Whether this turns into a genuinely gripping psychological thriller or a slightly hollow piece of IP-driven theatre remains to be seen.
-Either way, it’s happening — and people will absolutely buy tickets.
+Either way, it’s happening, and people will absolutely buy tickets.

 The stage adaptation of Burlesque has announced a UK tour, bringing the high-glamour, high-energy musical to audiences beyond London.
 With its built-in fanbase and bold aesthetic, it’s likely to become a major touring draw once dates and venues are fully revealed.